 No disclosures are provided for Indirect GHG emissions.

 305-4 GHG emissions intensity

-The GHG emissions intensity for MVC Iligan Plant is 1.06 metric tons CO_2 per dry metric tons of liquid caustic soda.
-This is based on the total direct and indirect GHG emissions divided by the actual production of Caustic Soda during 2023.
+The GHG emissions intensity for MVC Iligan Plant and MPBP shown below is based on the total direct and indirect GHG emissions divided by the 2024 production volume.